sugru is the new self-setting rubber for fixing, modifying and making stuff.

 Instead, I mixed up some sugru to match the colour of the pants, rolled it into thin snakes, and smoothed it around the edges of the patch to bridge the patch-to-trousers transition area all the way around.
 I smoothed the surface with wet fingers to make it merge well.
 The colour is a better match than in this picture - the flash brought out more green in the sugru than you can see with regular light.

-I did this about 3 weeks ago and the trousers have been through the wash about three times with no change at all in how well the sugru is working.
+I did this about 3 weeks ago and the trousers have been through the wash about three times with no change at all which shows how well the sugru is working.
 Yay!

 - Ellen, New York